What is cold chain?

 What is last mile delivery?

-Even in a well-established cold chain logistics network, last mile delivery presents the biggest risk to the payload, as it will likely involve much smaller, local couriers delivering small batches of your payload to its final destination.
-How it’s handled at this stage is essential to ensuring the efficacy of your payload.
+Even in a well-established cold chain logistics network, last mile delivery presents the most considerable risk to the payload, as it will likely involve much smaller, local couriers delivering small batches of your payload to its final destination.
+Therefore, how it’s handled at this stage is essential to ensuring the efficacy of your payload.

 The below infographic outlines last mile delivery for COVID-19 vaccines, including the potential end destinations and transport types involved.